 What does it mean for seals to be weld-ready?

-If your company does secondary welding, joining the hermetic seals to packages and other assemblies, you should use untarnished, weld-ready hermetic seals.
+If your company does secondary welding, joining the seals to packages and other assemblies, you should use untarnished, weld-ready seals.

-The manufacturing process used by many hermetic seal suppliers can leave a tarnish residue that’s actually visible on the seals’ metal surfaces.
+The manufacturing process used by many hermetic seal suppliers can leave a tarnish residue on metal parts.
 This thin tarnish layer melts at higher temperatures than welding metal, so it isn’t eliminated during your secondary welding.
 When you weld the tarnished seal into your packages and other sub-assemblies, the tarnish can get trapped in the new weld, producing a weld defect that’s very difficult to detect, even with radiography.
-This defect weakens the weld.
-It can cause weld cracking and subsequent performance failure.
+This defect weakens the weld and can cause cracking and subsequent performance failure.

 When is it important to use special, dense glasses?

-If your hermetic glass-to-metal seals will face particularly challenging environments, such as those with high temperatures or high pressures, it’s important to select seals that are made with especially dense, strong glass.
-These denser glasses resist the cracking and other performance breakdowns that can occur when less-dense glasses are subjected to such extreme conditions.
+If your application deals with high temperatures or high pressures, it’s important to select seals that are made with especially dense, strong glass.
+These denser glasses resist the cracking and other performance breakdowns that can occur when less dense glasses are subjected to such extreme conditions.

 Do we clean incoming hermetic seals?

-Unfortunately, cleaning glass-to-metal seals takes up valuable time, and that’s an added cost for your company.
-To eliminate this added cost, use weld-ready, tarnish-free hermetic seals that don’t need additional cleaning.
+However, cleaning takes up valuable time, and that’s an added cost for your company.
+To eliminate this added cost, use weld-ready, tarnish-free seals that don’t need additional cleaning.
 In fact, in most applications, our seals can be used right out of the shipping container.

-Most plating shops plate everything from door knobs to car bumpers.
-That’s bad for hermetic seals, because it can be a significant source of cross-contamination.
+Because most plating shops plate everything from doorknobs to car bumpers, they can be a significant source of cross-contamination.
 Impurities from such contamination can result in your hermetic seals blistering and turning brittle.
 The plating process can even deposit particulate contaminants, leading to rust.

-If you need plating, it’s best to use an operation that specializes in plating glass-to-metal hermetic seals, one that works on nothing else.
+If you need plating, it’s best to use an operation that specializes in plating glass to metal seals, one that works on nothing else.
 That way, you can be certain not only that the risk of cross-contamination is eliminated, but also that your precision-made seals are handled with appropriately rigorous quality control standards.